 By Dan Kernohan and Ash Brar

 Montreal and Toronto have become data centre hot spots for the biggest cloud providers in the world (think AWS, Google, Oracle).
-Several of the largest cloud providers are housing their computing infrastructure in data centres in Montreal and Toronto, making these two cities prominent cloud regions.
+Several of the largest cloud providers are housing their computing infrastructure in data centres in these two cities, making them prominent cloud regions.
 Case in point – Toronto data facilities are home to IBM Cloud, Microsoft Azure, Tencent Cloud, Google Cloud Platform, and Oracle Cloud.
 Montreal facilities house infrastructure for Amazon Web Services, as well as Google Cloud Platform and Oracle Cloud.

 Server rooms used to be a common sight in connected companies.
 But more and more of these on-site installations are being phased out in favour of cloud computing.
 And with good reason: evolving from a costly, physical infrastructure to a streamlined, cloud-based digital infrastructure will make any business more efficient.
-Truly accessible, it lays the tech foundation to scale with what businesses need right now and for a new, increasingly remote world of work.
+Truly accessible, it lays the tech foundation to scale with what businesses need right now and for an increased remote world of work.

 What’s in the cloud?